SimpleBrian/install-script/README.md

 this is a script designed to install all of my applications and dependencies, as well as configure some system settings (not all unfortunately) to get everything up and running.

 # how to use the script?
-the script is designed to run after you finish installing arch linux from ISO or any removable boot medium. it is also recommended to run the script within the sudo session limit to fully automate the process, though you may also run it without it
+the script is designed to be run after you finish installing arch linux from ISO or any removable boot medium (manually or via `archinstall`). it is also recommended to run the script within the sudo session limit to fully automate the process, though you may also run it without it
 (not recommended, as you will need to enter in your password a few times, defeating the purpose of an automated script, but should be fine regardless).